What are Bookmaker Margins?

-The margin measures the bookmaker’s profit in the case where the bookmaker receives bet amounts on each outcome that are in proportion to the bookmaker odds.
-Suppose the bookmaker offers odds a on outcome A and odds b on outcome B. If proportion b/(a+b) is placed on A and a/(a+b) is placed on B, then the bookmaker will receive the same profit regardless of the result, which is measured by the margin.
-This margin is amount by which the actual ‘book’ exceeds 100%.
-For this reason, you will always get a value of at least 1.00.
+The margin measures the bookmaker’s profit if they were to receive wagers on each outcome in proportion to the odds.
+Suppose a bookmaker offers decimal odds a on outcome A and odds b on outcome B. If proportion b/(a+b) is wagered on outcome A and a/(a+b) is wagered on outcome B, then the bookmaker will receive the same profit regardless of the result.

-To give some perspective on how odds relate to margins, the table below compares various equal line odds (bets with a 50% chance of winning) to their respective margins.
-Note that 2.00 odds equate to a margin of 1.00, where the bookmaker makes no profit on the market.
+To provide perspective on how odds relate to margins, the table on the right compares equal line odds (bets with a 50% chance of winning) to their respective margins.
+Note that 2.00 odds equate to a margin of 1.00 (100%), where the bookmaker makes no profit on the market.

 Australia Sports Betting has conducted a survey of margins used by popular bookmakers.
 The summary table is shown below.
 View the full margin survey results.